Pogromca-SCP/CompilersAbuse/README.md

 # CompilersAbuse
- Small collection of different compilers exploits
+ This repository contains a small collection of compiler exploits/stupid tricks with some code examples.